Assad: Syria won't stop fight against "terrorists"

 Last week Assad sent troops and tanks to quell the mostly Sunni Muslim city of Hama in central Syria and the army launched a similar assault on Sunday against Deir al-Zor.

-An armored column also pushed toward the center of the city on Tuesday, with troops storming houses and making arrests in the provincial capital of an oil region bordering Iraq's Sunni heartland, a resident said.
+An armoured column also pushed towards the centre of the city on Tuesday, with troops storming houses and making arrests in the provincial capital of an oil region bordering Iraq's Sunni heartland, a resident said.

-"They are now about one kilometer from downtown.
+"They are now about one kilometre from downtown.
 When they finish with one district, they move to another," said the resident, who gave his name as Iyad.

 Increasing the pressure on Assad, Sunni Muslim power Saudi Arabia issued a blunt warning that he risked turmoil unless he stopped the bloodshed and adopted reforms.
 Kuwait and Bahrain followed the kingdom in recalling their ambassadors.